Rocket (Marvel Cinematic Universe)

-Oreo died in 2019, at the age of ten.

 Fictional character biography

 Origins

+Rocket, originally named Subject: 89P13, was abducted from North America on Earth by the High Evolutionary and taken aboard his ship into space.
+He is subjected to illegal genetic and cybernetic experiments and placed in another cage of three other genetically and cybernetically tested animals in Batch 89, an otter named Lylla, a walrus named Teefs, and a white rabbit named Floor that he becomes friends with.
+89P13 names himself Rocket after wanting to make flying ships and explore the sky with his friends.
+Rocket shows extreme intelligence, finding the flaw in the High Evolutionary's design to accelerate animal evolution that made them violent.
+The High Evolutionary plans to harvest Rocket's brain for further research and kill the rest of Batch 89.
+Rocket escapes his cage and frees Lylla before the High Evolutionary shoots her.
+Rocket mauls the High Evolutionary's face off in response, and Teefs and Floor are killed during crossfire with the High Evolutionary's guards, after which Rocket escapes.

-Rocket's origins are unclear, but he is unique; according to the Nova Corps, he was "the result of illegal genetic and cybernetic experiments on a lower life form".
-His record with the Nova Corps indicates a lengthy history of theft, arson, and escape from incarceration.
-At some point in his travels, Rocket becomes friends and partners with Groot, a sentient anthropomorphic tree.
+At some point in his travels after escaping, Rocket becomes friends and partners with Groot, a sentient anthropomorphic tree.

 Guardian of the Galaxy

 In 2014, Rocket and Groot travel to Xandar, where they try to capture Peter Quill for a bounty, interfering in a fight between Quill and Gamora over possession of the Power Stone that Quill had acquired.
 All four are captured by the Nova Corps and sent to the space prison, the Kyln.
 Rocket devises a plan to escape from the Kyln, and they escape along with Drax the Destroyer, another inmate.
-The five, deeming themselves as the Guardians of the Galaxy, then travel to Knowhere to sell the Power Stone, where Rocket and Drax have a heated argument.
+The five then travel to Knowhere to sell the Power Stone, where Rocket and Drax have a heated argument.
 After Drax drunkenly calls Ronan the Accuser to confront him, Ronan acquires the Power Stone.
-Rocket wanted to flee, but is convinced by Groot and by Drax's apology to help save Xandar from Ronan's attack.
+Rocket resists further involvement in the affair, but Groot persuades him to rescue Quill and Gamora from the Ravagers, and Quill then persuades all five of them to attempt to stop Ronan.
 As other members of the team battle Ronan aboard his ship, the Dark Aster, Rocket crashes a Ravager ship through the Dark Aster, which crash-lands on Xandar.
 Groot sacrifices himself to shield Rocket and the team, and the remaining Guardians are able to gain control of the Power Stone and destroy Ronan.
-Rocket plants a sapling cut from Groot in a pot, which grows into a baby of his species, whom Rocket adopts, also naming Groot in his biological father's honour.
+Rocket plants a sapling cut from Groot in a pot, which grows into a baby of his species, whom Rocket adopts, also naming Groot in his biological father's honor.